Images from the History of Medicine (NLM)

 best for photographs and graphic design elements that need to be high quality.
 TIFF is a lossless format and is often used for professional work in programs like Photoshop and InDesign.
 TIFFs are usually very large files and are used for high quality printed materials, do not use for web graphics.

 An interactive study tool from Primal Pictures, providing a detailed 3D model of the human anatomy.
 As of December 2017, this resource was upgraded to the re-designed platform that provides a more contemporary, intuitive and consistent experience.
 Access Note: Videos play in pop-up windows, you must have pop-ups enabled to view.
+Please Note: Effective December 31, 2020 Flash is no longer supported and access to Quizzing and SLP modules is no longer available.

 License Information: This license agreement was negotiated by the Health Knowledge Network.
 Access is restricted to twenty-five (25) simultaneous users.
 Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and to "walk-in" users of the University of Saskatchewan Library for educational, research, and non-commercial personal use.
 It is accessible in the library, on campus, and remotely.
 Systematic copying or downloading of electronic resource content, including the downloading of a full issue, is not permitted by Canadian and International Copyright law.